u2d-man/TaskManager_Sample/README.md

 This is a sample implementation of a task calendar.
 It displays a weekly calendar, tasks by date, and uses ViewBuilder to build the UI.

 ![iphone](https://github.com/UserKazun/TaskManager_Sample/blob/master/png/iphone.png)

-## How to use

-Just clone it and you can use it right away!